 Two different generations, connected through me, but the magic of Christmas holds in both cases.

-I think my father got the better of it, though, and that is a reflection on modern times where Christmas has become about cash machines ringing, not sleigh bells.
+I think my father got the better of it, though, and that is a reflection on modern times where Christmas has become about the ringing of cash machines, not sleigh bells.

 The simplicity of life back in rural West Kerry around 1915 was total.
 I don’t want to draw a sentimental veil over the hardships, but there is no doubt there was a neighborliness and companionship that has all but vanished in most places now.